-Wax finish is the very last thing you apply and buff over for achieving a beautiful finish and a layer of protection.
+Wax finish is the very last thing you apply and buff over to achieve a beautiful finish and a layer of protection.

 It’s the same thing for your wood furniture, floors, or wood stairs you want to wax.

-If you have already waxed your furniture piece only to find out that you preferred a polyurethane clear coat finish, you will need to remove the wax with some mineral spirits.
+If you have already waxed your furniture piece only to find out that you prefer a polyurethane clear coat finish, you will need to remove the wax with some mineral spirits.

 What Are The Disadvantages of Using Beeswax Finish?